Public Administration, Master's, 2 years

 In your final semester, you will mostly work in close cooperation with your supervisor to complete your master’s thesis.

 You choose the topic of your master’s thesis based on your research interests.
-You can also decide on a topic while taking the course AORG 332 Research design and through your meetings with your assigned research group in year 1.
+You can also decide on a topic while taking the course AORG 332 Research design.

 You choose a supervisor among the faculty based on similar research interests.
 Through the two semesters, you and your supervisor have up to 10 meetings, and discuss via email.